tst-race/race-quickstart/README.md

 ___Note:___ If the deployment fails to start, there are a few things to check first:
 1. Do you have sufficient storage (at least 10GB free after `create` and `up` have finished)?
 2. Is your architecture correctly detected?
 Run `env | grep HOST_ARCHITECTURE` in the RIB terminal, it should read x86_64 or arm64 depending on your CPU architecture.
-If not, export the correct value inside the RIB terminal: `export HOST_ARCHITECTURE=<x86_64 or arm64>`.
 3. Is your IP correctly detected?
 Run `env | HOST_LAN_IP_ADDRESS` in the RIB terminal, it should match your actual IP address.
-If not, re-run `rib_2.6.0.sh` with `-i <Your IP Address>`.